jasperdegens/strata-frontend-exercise/README.md

 # Strata Frontend Dev Exercise

+Hi there 👋

-First off we would like to thank you for your interest in joining the strata team!
+First off, we'd like to thank you for your interest in joining the strata team!
 We are excited to have you apply and as part of the application process we have this small exercise to assess if you are a good fit for the team.

 As a strata frontend dev, you will mainly be working with the following tech stack:

 - Typescript
-- Nextjs / React
+- Next.js / React
-- Tailwindcss
+- TailwindCSS
 - Vercel

-This exercise is a simple task where you can show us your proficiency in our environment.
-We are looking for well typed code, good state management, and familiarity with react best practices (hooks, memoized calls, etc).
-It should take around 2-3 hours to complete.
+This exercise is a simple task where you can show us your proficiency and style in our environment.
+We are looking for well typed code, good state management, separation of concerns, and familiarity with React best practices (hooks, memoized calls, etc).

+It should take around 2-4 hours to complete.

 ---

 ## The Exercise

 Imagine we are building a competition for our users where we have a leaderboard and can view each users profiles.
 A visitor to the website can also like a user's profile, which will only be recorded for the current website visit.

 Your task is to complete the frontend code for two pages for a mock competition website.

 The two pages are outlines as the following:

 **1. Leaderboard:**